Young Teenage Teens Girls: How to Deal With having Cyberbullying and How to Like You for Being You

 Teenage Girls: How to Overcome Cyberbullying

-As a teenage girl, you may be trying to find out who you really are.
+As a teenage girl, you are probably trying to find out who you really are.
 This is not an overnight process and will take some time; however, here are some steps you can follow that may help you through your teenage years.

 1. Seek out and surround yourself with positive people.